-This update will provide an overview of transit system services within Allen County in 2020 in an attempt to provide the means to assess the transit system's efficiency and effectiveness.
+This update will provide an overview of transit system services within Allen County in 2023 in an attempt to provide the means to assess the transit system's efficiency and effectiveness.
 In November of 2017, the ACRTA ran a levy on the ballot to request local sales tax funding for the transit system.
-When the levy failed the Transit Authority began to cut services to help control cost, also to control cost no survey of passengers was performed in CY 2017, CY 2018, CY 19 or CY 20 so no comparison of ridership demographics is integrated herein.
-The ACRTA again ran a levy in May of 2019 which passed, but no funding from the levy became available until 2020.
+When the levy failed the Transit Authority began to cut services to help control cost.
+Also, to control cost, no survey of passengers was performed in CY 2017 or CY 2018 so no comparison of ridership demographics is integrated herein.